jbachelet/sf-oci-postman-collection/Commerce APIs/README.md

 ### short_code

-The `short_code` environment variable is the Salesforce Commerce API short code tied to your realm.
-This value is available in the Business Manager of the instance on which you want to run Omnichannel Inventory.
+The `short_code` environment variable is the Salesforce Commerce API short code tied to your OCI setup.
+This value is available in the Salesforce Core org on which you want to run Omnichannel Inventory.
 In order to find the value, please do the following steps:
-1. Go to the Business Manager of the instance
+1. Go to your Salesforce Core org.
-2. Go to the `Administration >  Site Development >  Salesforce Commerce API Settings` menu.
+2. Click on the gear icon on the top left and go to the `Setup` menu
-3. On the page, you'll see the `Short code` label.
+3. Ensure that the `Omnichannel Inventory` toggle is `on` within the `Omnichannel Inventory` menu of the setup (use the Quick Find box to access to it.)
-4. If a `Request short code` button is present, this means no short code has been assigned to the realm yet.
-Please click on the button and wait until the short code is created.
+4. If the setting is on, on the same page you'll find the `Base URL for Inventory API Calls`, please use the subdomain from this URL.
+For example if the URL is `https://US.api.commercecloud.salesforce.com`, then use `US`.
-5. If you can directly see the short code value on the page, then use it as the `short_code` environment variable.
+5. If the setting is off, please switch it on, then reload the page, you'll see the `Base URL for Inventory API Calls` value.

 ### tenant_group_id